pe-day-london-2025-05-22/workshop-sept-29/README.md

 ### Part 3

 [Part 3](./part_3/README.md) introduces the concepts of platform engineering modules and how to write them for maximum leverage.

+### Part 4

+[Part 4](./part_4/README.md) introduces cloning and promoting between environments as well as deleting environments when no longer needed.